Skip to main content

 The requirements are 3 courses plus the equivalent of 2 courses of community engagement as follows:

-1. One foundational course (UNIV 190 Community Engaged Leadership or UNIV 191 Community Engaged Practice).
+1. One foundational course (UNIV 190 Community Engaged Leadership AND UNIV 191 Community Engaged Practice).
 This interdisciplinary approach to community-engaged leadership will be taught in a mode similar to IP courses, in which multiple guest lecturers will introduce students to a broad array of engaged leadership possibilities.
 Students will have the opportunity to survey engaged leadership theory to identify that which aligns most closely to their personal vision and mission statements.
 Introductory topics include developing a sense of self-awareness, completing a personal inventory to include: implicit bias, active listening skills, constructive communication, public speaking, ethics, negotiating conflict, power and privilege, and time management.
 Students will also be introduced to the layered challenges that poverty presents to various communities, as well as benchmarks used to track progress that include the Social Determinants of Health model and the UN Sustainable Development goals.

 Two further courses beyond the core that must be taken in two different colleges or be taught in a cross-disciplinary manner, ie. UNIV courses.
 A list of approved courses is available from the Community Engaged Leadership Minor advisor.
 No more than one of these courses may be 100-level and should focus on two or more of the following areas: